schorfES/pacto/README.md

 ![pacto app module structure](https://raw.githubusercontent.com/schorfES/pacto/master/docs/app.png)

-The state management is not solved by pacto, but there is small _backbone inspired_ model and collection extension for pacto called [pacto-model](https://github.com/schorfES/pacto-model).
+The state management is not solved by pacto, but there is small _backbone/mobx inspired_ model and collection extension for pacto called [pacto.model](https://github.com/schorfES/pacto.model).

 ## Installation